wasabi315/ccc-iso/README.md

 > [!NOTE]
 > Work in progress.

-A Cubical Agda formalization of a decider for the following type isomorphisms:
+A Cubical Agda formalization of isomorphisms in CCC

 ```math
 \begin{align*}